The best camping tarps for 2024: Your ultimate lightweight camping shelter, tested and rated

 Using the same high-performing flysheet fabric found in its Laser Compact tents, this Terra Nova rectangular tarp provides a “lightweight reliable shelter”, capable of being pitched in “a variety of configurations” to protect you from the elements.
 You get reinforced eyelets and webbing tapes for a “flexible set-up”.

-The smaller version (£88) of the Competition tarp is sized 245 x 148cm and weighs 290g, while a larger version measures 290 x 248cm and weighs 550g.
+The Competition Tarp 1 is sized 245 x 148cm and weighs 290g, while a larger version measures 290 x 248cm and weighs 550g.
 Both are made from Terra Nova’s 20-denier ripstop polyester, with Watershed Si2 – a silicone/silicone-coating designed to ensure a fabric is “as light and as strong as possible”.
 This has a 3,000mm hydrostatic head waterproof rating.

 Pros